10 Purple Flowers to Grow in Your Garden

 If you want a ground cover with purple flowers, try bellflower.
 In addition to perennials, the bellflower family includes annuals and biennials, all with graceful blossoms lasting from late spring into summer.
 Although it also enjoys full sun, planting in partial shade preserves its delicate colors.
 Keep bellflowers happy by watering regularly.

 Top picks: Try Birch Hybrid or Bavarian Blue for charming storybook shades.

 Iris reticulata, Zones 4 to 9

 This fragrant, petite early bloomer grows from just 2 to 12 inches high.
-The vibrant flowers, which do best in full sun, emerge in late winter to early spring.
+The vibrant, small purple flowers, which do best in full sun, emerge in late winter to early spring.

 Top picks: The dark, rich petals of J.S.
 Dijit unfurl to offer spring a royal welcome.

 Nepeta, Zones 3 to 8